 Unnecessarily using these natural resources to produce food incredibly inefficiently, on anything comparable to the current scale, would compete with these efforts.
 To the extent that we pursued the necessary climate interventions — while ensuring plentiful, nutritious, and delicious food for all — animal products would become more difficult to produce.
 This would drive up their relative price, and drive down their relative availability.

-We should celebrate this change in itself.
+We should not celebrate this change in itself.
 But we must openly recognise it as an inevitable consequence of an environmentally responsible programme.
 As Trotsky put it, for revolutionaries it is imperative to “face reality squarely; not to seek the line of least resistance; to call things by their right names; to speak the truth to the masses, no matter how bitter it may be; not to fear obstacles; to be true in little things as in big ones”.

 Some aspects of the necessary environmental transition are bitter.
 Even more bitter than dietary transformations, for internationalist socialists, is the necessity — for the foreseeable future — of limiting flying.